buildBeginner2-3 hours

 How this shows up on a resume or college app

-I built an iOS Shortcut used by [N] friends, wiring AI into a recurring task and cutting it to the one reliable action.
-I learned how thinking in workflows beats one-off tools: see a repetitive task, automate it away.
+I built an iOS Shortcut used by N friends, adding AI to a job I kept repeating and cutting it to the one step that works every time.
+I learned that thinking in chains of steps beats one-off tools: see a job you keep redoing, and make it run itself.

 The plan